20 SIGS. At least one's right for you! What's your interest?

 Participate in a community of peers who are interested in a wide range of issues involving the auditory and vestibular systems.

-- Serve as a forum for collaboration between researchers and clinicians to translate research into evidence-based practice related to hearing and balance
+- Serve as a forum for collaboration between researchers, clinicians, and students to translate research into evidence-based practice related to hearing and balance sciences.

 - Promote continuing education opportunities for affiliates.

-- Provide input concerning education and training of hearing scientists.
+- Provide input concerning education and training of hearing scientists, audiologists, and other professions studying auditory and vestibular systems.

 - Provide communication and networking opportunities for affiliates.